system-transparency/stfe/README.md

-Moreover, if you already rely on witness cosigning for security, all you need from, say, a software publisher, is an artifact, a public verification key, a cosigned STH, and an inclusion proof that is based on it.
+Moreover, if you already rely on witness cosigning for security, all you need from, say, a software publisher, is an artifact, a public verification key, a cosigned STH, and an inclusion proof up to that STH.
 That is excellent because client-side verification becomes completely non-interactive!

 ##